gl-inet/docs4.x/docs/tutorials/openvpn_server.md

 ## Network Topology

-* If GL.iNet router is the main router in your network, this is simple, please move to the next step.
+* If GL.iNet router is the main router in your network, this is simple, please move to the [next step](#setup-openvpn-server).
 * If you already have a main router, then the GL.iNet router is under the main router, you may need to setup a port forwarding on the main router.
 * If you already have a main router, the GL.iNet router is several levels below it and you need to set up port forwarding on each level.

-## Setup WireGuard Server
+## Setup OpenVPN Server

 1. Click **Generate Configuration**